Want to borrow $2,000 or less?

 Important: MoneySmart does not lend money

-ASIC's MoneySmart website does not lend money or arrange loans
+ASIC's MoneySmart website does not lend money or arrange cash

 ASIC's Infoline on 1300 300 630.

-A small amount loan is a loan of up to $2,000 that must be
+A payday loan (or small amount loan) is a loan of up to $2,000

 Providers of small amount loans are required to display a

 warning that notifies you of your other lending options before you

 You will usually repay a cash loan by:

 - A direct debit from your bank account,

 - A deduction from your pay

 Your loan repayments will usually be deducted on the day you are